FaithScore: Fine-grained Evaluations of Hallucinations in Large Vision-Language Models

 To verify that our automatic evaluation correlates with human judgment, we conduct human evaluations in terms of hallucination.
-We select the test dataset from the LLaVA paper~\cite{llava} for human evaluation.
+We select the test dataset from the LLaVA paper~\cite{llava} (LLAVA-Bench) for human evaluation, which is constructed based on the MSCOCO dataset.
 This test set is a visual instruction following dataset comprising three distinct question types: detailed description, conversation, and complex question.
 For each type, this dataset includes 90 questions.
-We select answers from LLaVA~\cite{llava} and mPLUG-Owl~\cite{mPLUG-Owl} models for hallucination evaluation.
+We select answers from LLaVA~\cite{llava} and InstructBLIP~\cite{InstructBLIP} models for evaluation.